hussein-aitlahcen/servedservice/README.md

 # Rules
 - The shared library must have protobuf in references
-- Service method (eg ICalculator.Compute) must have zero or only one parameter, it can be complex, but only one.
 - Complex type used as parameter or result must be tagged with ProtoContract (serialization purpose).
 - Make coffee